 Together with his wife, Elizabeth, Mr. Groves also oversees The Message For Mayans, a 501(c)(3) corporation which evangelizes and brings the Gospel of Jesus Christ to the native indigenous Mayan people living in the remote Yucatan area of Mexico.
 For more on that, please follow this link.
 Mr. Groves speaks German, and is somewhat conversant in both Spanish and elementary Yucatecan Mayan.

 G. ANTHONY WAYNE, II – Associate

 Mr. Wayne previously practiced criminal defense law with a prominent law firm in Mecklenburg County, and was trained extensively in DWI laws and North Carolina Standardized Field Sobriety Testing issues.
 At J. Erik Groves PC, Mr. Wayne continues to represent persons charged with DWI, as well as conducting a general civil practice that includes estate planning, corporate and business transactional law, and civil litigation.
-In everything he does, Mr. Wayne strives to make a positive impact on the lives of his neighbors in Waxhaw, where he and his wife and daughter reside.
+In everything he does, Mr. Wayne strives to make a positive impact on the lives of his neighbors in Waxhaw, where he and his wife and children reside.

-Mr. Wayne enjoys running around downtown Waxhaw, making trips to the library, and trying to keep up with his young daughter.
+Mr. Wayne enjoys running around downtown Waxhaw, making trips to the library, and trying to keep up with his young children.
 Outside of work hours, you will find him with his best friend and wife, Laura.
 They enjoy serving together in their local church, whether through teaching or singing in the choir.